-Sightseeing:In Los Angeles, San Francisco, Wine Country, Bandon-by-the-Sea, Portland, and Seattle; TCL Chinese Theatre, Hollywood Walk of Fame, Santa Barbara Mission, Hearst Castle, Alcatraz, included wine tasting, International Rose Test Garden at Washington Park, and Volcano Visitors Center.
+Sightseeing:In San Diego, Los Angeles, San Francisco, Wine Country, Bandon-by-the-Sea, Portland, and Seattle; TCL Chinese Theatre, Hollywood Walk of Fame, Santa Barbara Mission, Hearst Castle, Alcatraz, included wine tasting, Oregon Coast Aquarium, International Rose Test Garden at Washington Park, and Volcano Visitors Center.
 Inside visits as shown in UPPERCASE in the tour description, including admission charges where applicable.

 The day is free for your own exploration.
 Visit Hollywood and the Hollywood History Museum, located in the old Max Factor Building.
 Stroll Olvera Street, the heart of the original Spanish Mission, or visit the Getty Center with its wonderful art collection.
 This evening, your Tour Director will have plenty of suggestions for dining and shopping.

-This morning, tour Los Angeles and visit the TCL Chinese Theatre, where nearly 200 movie stars have left their handprints and footprints, and see the popular Hollywood Walk of Fame.
-Afterward, leave the “Motion Picture Capital of the World” behind as you follow the shoreline from Santa Monica to Santa Barbara.
+This morning, leave the “Motion Picture Capital of the World” behind as you follow the shoreline from Santa Monica to Santa Barbara.
 The Spanish influence is apparent in Santa Barbara with its quaint whitewashed and tile-roofed buildings.
 Visit the impressive 200-year-old MISSION with its world-famous twin bell towers.
 Afterward, enjoy a stroll along the wharf and lunch on your own.
 Up next: Solvang, where Denmark has been recreated with picturesque buildings and windmills.
 Free time to browse through the charming shops featuring Danish imports and rich pastries.

 This morning we’ll travel along the scenic Big Sur Coast Highway and journey to San Simeon to visit HEARST CASTLE, the opulent mansion of wealthy newspaper tycoon William Randolph Hearst.
 See the splendid antiques, art treasures, and exotic possessions.
 Next, visit the resort town of Carmel, a popular haven for writers, artists, and celebrities.
 Another high point on today’s journey is the beautiful 17-MILE DRIVE, with views of famous Pebble Beach Golf Course and the tenacious Lone Cypress.
 Next, travel to Monterey, made famous by John Steinbeck’s Cannery Row.
 (CB)